 Document Relevance to the Urban Forest Strategy Eastern City District Plan Provides the Eastern City District's implementation framework and priorities for delivering the Greater Sydney Region Plan.
-Our GREATER INTER VIEW Eastern City District Plan Planning Priority E14 - Protecting and improving the health and enjoyment of Sydney Harbour and the District's waterways; -connecting communities Potentially relevant to: Action 60 relating to improving the health of catchments and waterways; and Action 61 relating to reinstating more natural conditions along waterways. - Planning Priority E15 - Protecting and enhancing bushland and biodiversity Planning Priority E16 - Protecting and enhancing scenic and cultural landscapes Potentially relevant to Action 64 relating to protecting views Planning Priority E17 - Increasing urban tree canopy cover and delivering Green Grid connections - Planning Priority E18 - Delivering high quality open space.
-Premier's Priorities Greener public spaces: aims to enhance equitable access to green spaces through increasing the proportion of urban homes within 10 minutes' walk of quality green, open and public space by 10 per cent by 2023 REMIER'S PRIORIT Greening our city: aims to increase canopy cover across Greater Sydney region by planting 1 million trees by 2022.
-BRANCE PUBLIC SOFT Sydney Regional Environmental Plan (Sydney Harbour Establishes the set of planning principles to be used in relation to development and the preparation of local planning instruments within the foreshores and waterways the Harbour.
-Catchment) 2005 The principles aim to ensure better and consistent development decisions and include such issues as ecological and scenic quality, built form and design, maintenance of views, public access and recreation and working harbour uses.
+Planning Priority E14 - Protecting and improving the health and enjoyment of Eastern City District Plan Sydney Harbour and the District's waterways; Potentially relevant to: Action 60 relating to improving the health of catchments and waterways; and Action 61 relating to reinstating more natural conditions along waterways. - Planning Priority E15 - Protecting and enhancing bushland and biodiversity - Planning Priority E16 - Protecting and enhancing scenic and cultural landscapes Potentially relevant to Action 64 relating to protecting views - Planning Priority E17 - Increasing urban tree canopy cover and delivering Green Grid connections - Planning Priority E18 - Delivering high quality open space.
+Premier's Priorities Greener public spaces: aims to enhance equitable access to green spaces through increasing the proportion of urban homes within 10 minutes' walk of quality green, open and public space by 10 per cent by 2023 Greening our city: aims to increase canopy cover across Greater Sydney region by planting 1 million trees by 2022.
+Sydney Regional Establishes the set of planning principles to be used in relation to development and the preparation of local planning instruments within the foreshores and Environmental Plan (Sydney Harbour waterways the Harbour.
+Catchment) 2005 The principles aim to ensure better and consistent development decisions and include such issues as ecological and scenic quality, built form and design. maintenance of views, public access and recreation and working harbour uses.
 Of particular relevance to trees are: Part 5 (Heritage Provisions), Division 3, considers impacts to matters of Aboriginal heritage significance - including scarred and sacred trees Part 6 (Wetlands Protection) considers impacts to trees and other native vegetation